 How, then, can we explain the following paradox?
-The first educational boom for the early baby-boom generation did not produce diploma inflation (although access to the baccalaureat doubled, this educated population was absorbed by the job market), but the second educational boom (experienced by the cohorts born between 1970 to 1975) created a huge number of educated declassés.
+The first educational boom for the early baby-boom generation did not produce diploma inflation (although access to the baccalauréat doubled, this educated population was absorbed by the job market), but the second educational boom (experienced by the cohorts born between 1970 to 1975) created a huge number of educated declassés.
 In the late 1960s, during the last third of the trente glorieuses, France experienced a dramatic expansion of the public sector and of high-tech large companies (manifest in such sectors as Airbus, France Télécom, nuclear energy, electricity, the health system, universities and research centers, and so forth), creating strong demand for highly qualified employees with higher education.
 The first cohorts of the babyboom (the 1945 cohort, which was thirty years old in 1975) were surely not a sacrificed generation since they enjoyed longer education in the context of a dynamic labor market, and they did not face the diminishing returns to education that subsequent cohorts have faced.
 The second educational expansion has not been marked by strong labor market transformations.
 In this respect, the cohort born in 1970 has witnessed no clear progress in the social structure of jobs, despite massive educational development.
-During the 1990s, however, the [[socioeconomic expansion for "seniors"]] (that is, the "juniors" of the seventies) was obvious.
-Moreover, these elder generations kept the intrinsic value of their diplomas when they were twenty-five: there is no competition between much more educated youth and poorly educated seniors.
-This means that [[n the corporatist regime]], the senior core insiders are not in competition with highly educated young.
+During the 1990s, however, the socioeconomic situation for "seniors" (who were the former "juniors" of the seventies) improved significantly.
+Moreover, these elder generations kept the intrinsic value of their diplomas when they were 25: there is no competition between much more educated youth and poorly educated seniors.
+This means that in the corporatist regime (that is, the Bismarkianstyle welfare regime where trade unions tend to support the insiders' interests), the senior core insiders are not in competition with highly-educated young.
 Here, then, is the central process of diploma inflation at work: whatever the level of education of the new cohorts, the young are in competition for new jobs, which are scarce, and not for the jobs of seniors.